gakalmar/fibonacci-calculator/README.md

             - Add `PGPORT` with 5432 (default port)
         - **Note:** As opposed to docker-compose, where we add the ENV variables to each service, here the ENV variables added to the Elastic Beanstalk will be shared with all containers listed in the Dockerrun file

-    - Create access with IAM user:
+    - Create access with IAM user (for simplicity the admin user can be used):
         - Go to AWS console / IAM:
             - Create a new user with deploy access to Elastic Beanstalk:
                 - Click on User -> Create User -> add name like "fibonacci-calculator-deployer" (don't need to add console access!)
                 - Attach existing policies -> Add all policies related to "beanstalk" (up to 10 only!)
+                - Probably some S3 bucket access also needs to be added, because it runs into errors otherwise
             - Add Access keys ("other" type -> Don't forget to download .csv file!)

         - Got to `travis.ci` site, select the project, and under Settings / Environmental variables add: